 What is a Lithium Ion battery?

 A lithium-ion battery (also known as a ‘Li-ion’ battery) is essentially a premium rechargeable battery as you get a much longer battery life.

-Compared to other commonly-used batteries, lithium ion batteries have a high energy density and low self-discharge.
-This basically means that you can store more energy ‘juice’ or ‘charge’ in one of these batteries than another type of battery (such as nickel-based batteries) of the same size – in layman’s terms you get much better battery life.
+Compared to other commonly-used batteries, lithium-ion batteries have a high energy density and low self-discharge.
+This basically means that you can store more energy ‘juice’ or ‘charge’ in one of these batteries than in another type of battery (such as nickel-based batteries) of the same size – in layman’s terms you get much better battery life.

 Plus, a li-ion battery does not discharge by itself when not in use, so you’re less likely to find that the battery is ‘dead’ when you haven’t used it for a while.